arttumiettinen/pi2/cluster_instructions.md

 **Note**
 Typically the modules mentioned below must be loaded when compiling AND when running the compiled code!

+**Note**
+The pi2 system needs a configuration file in order to use Slurm or other job submission system.
+The configuration file is searched first from the current directory and then from the directory that contains the pi2 executable.
+The system firsts checks if file `[submission system name]_config_[hostname].txt`, e.g., `slurm_config_[hostname].txt`, exists, where `[hostname]` denotes the host name of the computer.
+If there are multiple hosts that should match the same configuration, the string 'any' can be used to match any sequence of characters (note that the more logical choice * is not allowed in file names in all file systems).
+If the file with host name is not found, the system checks default file `slurm_config.txt`.
+All in all, the configuration search order is as follows:
+./slurm_config_[hostname].txt
+./slurm_config.txt
+pi2-dir/slurm_config_[hostname].txt
+pi2-dir/slurm_config.txt

 PSI Ra cluster